Based on 2 adults: From £910pp, - includes discount £299 - Total Price £1,820.

-Saturday, May 30, 2020, for 7 night cruise - onboard the Marella Explorer 2, Wonder of the Fjords itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - fly from airport, departure port Newcastle.
+Saturday, May 30, 2020, for 7 night cruise - onboard the Marella Explorer 2, Wonders of the Fjords itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - departure port Newcastle.

 You’ll find the area of Vik I Sogn pulled up along the southern shoreline of Sognefjorden – Norway’s biggest fjord.
 The first thing you’ll notice here is the textbook Norwegian countryside.
 Think snow-capped mountains, rolling green hills and plenty of easy-going, waterfront walking trails.
 A few pocket-sized villages are sprinkled along the coast for you to explore, too.
 They’re a good place to learn about the area’s Viking-filled history.
 Make sure you also sample some fresh raspberries during a walk around one of the local fruit farms.